Stir-fried chilli vegetables with tofu and soba noodles (Yasai chilli men)

 11/4 cup sweet chilli sauce

 Heat the oil in a saucepan or wok on low heat.
 Add the paste and fry, stirring often, until the sauce has thickened and is syrupy.
 Remove from the heat and taste for salt.
-You can store in the fridge for 3-4 days.
+You can store it in the fridge for 3-4 days.

-To make the vegetables, Heat the oil in a wok on high heat.
+To make the vegetables, heat the oil in a wok on high heat.
 Add the tofu and fry until lightly golden on all sides, tossing often to ensure even cooking.

 Add the sauce and toss well to coat the tofu and vegetables evenly.
 Taste for salt and adjust as needed.